jawalsh/comic-book-paratexts/pages/essay.md

 {% include feature/image.html objectid="cbp_090" width="75" alt="An “intertitle,” or interior title, introducing a chapter in Kamandi, The Last Boy On Earth #11 (November 1973).
 DC Comics." caption="An “intertitle,” or interior title, introducing a chapter in Kamandi, The Last Boy On Earth #11 (November 1973).
 DC Comics."%}

-## slide 15
-An interior title from a Golden Age anthology comics, Fantastic Comics #15
+{% include feature/image.html objectid="cbp_915" width="75" alt="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
+Fox." caption="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
+Fox."%}

 ## slide 17: Dedications
 From Victorian poet.
 In the first case a book is dedicated to the Pre-Raphaelite artist Edward Burne Jones.
 Below a poem is written for the birthday of Victor Hugo, one of Swinburne's literary heroes.